biocypher/open-targets/README.md

     bc.write_edges(context.get_acquisition_generator(edge_definition))
 ```

 In brief, first construct a context by providing a set of node/edge definitions.
-Then, for each definition, you can obtain a generator that streams data from a dataset to BioCypher.
-The data querying and transformation logic is defined in the node/edge definitions.
+Then, for each definition, you can obtain a generator that streams data from a
+dataset to BioCypher.
+The data querying and transformation logic is defined in
+the node/edge definitions.

 More details about customization are provided below.

 ## Open Targets Data Schema

-The full schema of Open Targets data is represented as Python classes included in this adapter.
-This design provides type checking for dataset and field references in code to minimize human error.
-All dataset and field classes can be found in `open_targets/data/schema.py`.
+The full schema of Open Targets data is represented as Python classes included
+in this adapter.
+This design provides type checking for dataset and field
+references in code to minimize human error.
+All dataset and field classes can be
+found in `open_targets/data/schema.py`.

-All dataset and field classes are prefixed with `Dataset` and `Field` respectively.
+All dataset and field classes are prefixed with `Dataset` and `Field`,
+respectively.
 Field names follow their structural location in their datasets.
-For example, `FieldTargetsHallmarksAttributes` represents the `attributes` field in the `targets` dataset, under the `hallmarks` field.
+For example, `FieldTargetsHallmarksAttributes` represents the `attributes` field
+in the `targets` dataset, under the `hallmarks` field.

-The schema can be used for data discovery and is utilized in node/edge definitions.
+The schema can be used for data discovery and is utilized in node/edge
+definitions.

 ## Custom Node/Edge Definitions

 A node/edge definition describes how nodes/edges are acquired from a dataset.
-Each node/edge has essential attributes that make it a valid graph component, and a definition specifies how these values are acquired or computed.
-Each attribute has an expression that describes the chain of actions to acquire the value from the dataset.
-An expression can be as simple as a field access or a complex chain of transformations.
+Each node/edge has essential attributes that make it a valid graph component,
+and a definition specifies how these values are acquired or computed.
+Each
+attribute has an expression that describes the chain of actions to acquire the
+value from the dataset.
+An expression can be as simple as a field access or a
+complex chain of transformations.
 Here's a simple example:

 ```python
 definition = ExpressionNodeAcquisitionDefinition(